To apply for U.S. citizenship you need to file Form N-400 with the USCIS. This process of applying for U.S. citizenship is called naturalization.

 Step 3: Prepare Your Supporting Documents

-When you are filing Form N-400 you also need to send your supporting documents.
-So it is important to prepare your supporting documents when you prepare your Form N-400.
+When you are filing Form N-400, you also need to send in a few supporting documents.
+It is important to carefully prepare these documents to avoid redoing the process.

 The immigration process in the U.S. is already time-consuming.
-If you fail to submit the required documents it could lead to longer processing time or sometimes outright denial of your application due to insufficient supporting documents.
-So make sure to include all supporting documents if you are doing it on your own.
+If you fail to submit the required documents it could lead to longer processing time or sometimes outright denial of your application.
+Make sure to include all necessary supporting documents if you are filing the form on your own.

-If you are using our service just make sure to follow the instructions provided.
+If you are using our service, make sure to follow the instructions provided.

 The most common supporting documents required are: